airalab/robonomics-wiki/docs/robonomics-test-network-manual.md

 ```

 ## systemd unit file
-Now need to create systemd unit file:
+Now create systemd unit file:
 ```
 $ touch ./uploads/robonomics.service
 ```

-And to fill it like this:
+And fill it like this:
 ```
 [Unit]
 Description=robonomics